chumphrey-cmd/WORKING-MEMORY/BLUE-TEAM-WM/DFIR-THREAT-HUNTING/C2-FRAMEWORKS/Cobalt-Strike.md

 * ***Long Connection Detection**: Easily see connections that have communicated for long periods of time
 * **DNS Tunneling Detection**: Search for signs of DNS based covert channels
 * **Threat Intel Feed Checking**: Query threat intel feeds to search for suspicious domains and hosts

+### General Beaconing IoCs 🎯

+Reference: 13

+* **Inter-Arrival Time (IAT) or Average** - the time interval between incoming tasks or communications between the when the client reaches out to a server.
+The time difference and average between communication.

+* **Standard Deviation (SD)** - a measure of the amount of variance of values as it relates to its mean (average).
+  * Low SD = values that are close the mean (expected values)
+  * Hight SD = values that are spread out outside of the expected mean (potential outliers)

+* **IoC**: Searching for IPs with regular time intervals and a low SD or variance

 ### JA3/JA3S Fingerprinting